azizyahyaoui/docker-belk/README.md

 are not part of the standard Elastic stack, but can be used to enrich it with extra integrations.

 The documentation for these extensions is provided inside each individual subdirectory, on a per-extension basis.
-Some of them require manual changes to the default ELK configuration.
+Some of them require manual changes to the default BRELK configuration.

 ## JVM tuning